-Volunteer members of Columbia’s Alumni Representative Committee (ARC) in addition to select Student Interviewers conduct interviews throughout the world from October through February every year on behalf of the Office of Undergraduate Admissions.
+Volunteer members of Columbia’s Alumni Representative Committee (ARC) in addition to select Student Interviewers conduct interviews throughout the world from October through March every year on behalf of the Office of Undergraduate Admissions.
 However, because we have a finite number of alumni and current student volunteers to interview the many thousands of candidates, we are unable to grant interviews to all of our applicants and can provide absolutely no guarantee that an interview will be available in any given area.
 Please note that interviews will be offered only in the area where your high school is located; if you have finished high school and no longer live in the vicinity, an interview will not be available to you.

 After you submit your application for admission, your name and contact information are provided to the interviewers in your area; if an interviewer is able to meet with you, you will be contacted directly by e-mail or by phone.
 Interviews are not offered on campus.
 Some applicants may be offered interviews via phone or video chat if an interviewer is not able to meet in person – please know that all types of interviews have equal weight in the interview process.
 Please note that Columbia does not solicit or accept external interview reports conducted by private or independent agencies.

 Candidates who are not offered an interview are not at any disadvantage in the admissions process.
 Because the actual assignment of interviews is not conducted by the Office of Undergraduate Admissions, we respectfully ask that you do not call or write to inquire about receiving an interview.
 You will be contacted directly if an interview is available in the same area as your high school.

 Please note that the following expectations are communicated to all of our alumni and student volunteers.
 Should these expectations not be met in your interview, you are encouraged to contact firstname.lastname@example.org to share the details.
 Please know that any information shared with our office will not have a negative impact on your application.